vikasdongarwar/Expedia-clone-/README.md

 ## Features

 - Login and Signin page
-- Carouse for product pictures
-- Detailed product preview page
+- Home page with search bar
-- Filters for coustom price
+- Hotels list according to searched city
-- Sort functions for Higher to Lower price,Lower to Higher price and Search bar for finding the product by it's name.
+- Filter functions for Higher to Lower price,Lower to Higher price and for hotels rating.
-- Manual slider for product card.
-- Add to cart opt for buying products.
+- Detailed hotel preview page with service selection facility.
+- Payment page to confirm booking.

 ## Demo

-[Click here](https://drive.google.com/file/d/1-kuWbPpRxf_hCHESnUfWqlrbqgwa-XOp/view?usp=sharing) to watch our project preview in a video format.
+[Click here](https://drive.google.com/file/d/1npxLcVTIWtShdiwMRo5ImyTZ1oj0Kq1Z/view?usp=sharing) to watch our project preview in a video format.